 - Dogs are not allowed, but service dogs are permitted

 - Rattlesnakes are among the local wildlife, so be alert.
 If you see one, back away slowly and leave it alone.

-- You'll find 8 miles trails to walk on, and any of them are spectacular, but if you're up to it, a hike to the top of one of the taller hills is highly recommended.
+- You'll find 8 miles trails to walk on, and any of them are spectacular,.
+If you're up to it, a hike to the top of one of the taller hills is highly recommended.

 - There's a short, wheelchair-friendly path leading into the fields from the visitor center.
 They also have one wheelchair available.

 In general, poppy season starts as early as mid-February and lasts through mid-May.
-The most reliable way to find out this year's status at the Poppy Reserve is to check their website or call the wildflower hotline (both are listed below).
+The most reliable way to find out this year's status at the Poppy Reserve is to check their website.
+You can also call the wildflower hotline (both are listed below).

 - Location: Off I-5 near Lancaster, directions below

 - How Long: Allow at least two hours, four is better